 Clinically Relevant Anatomy

 CentraLineMan features clinically relevant landmarks and anatomy; learners can practice performing full catheterization using ultrasound-guided or blind/landmark insertion approaches at the subclavian, supraclavicular, and internal jugular vein sites.
 CentraLineMan includes clinically relevant internal and external landmarks that are palpable and or visible under ultrasound.
 These include:

 - Sternal and clavicular heads of the sternocleidomastoid muscle

 - Lateral border of the first rib

 - Superior vena cava

-- Vascular Anatomy including: Internal Jugular, Subclavian, Axillary, and Brachiocephalic Veins; Carotid and Subclavian artery
+- Vascular Anatomy including the Internal Jugular, Subclavian, Axillary, and Brachiocephalic Veins; Carotid and Subclavian artery

-- Practice placing patient in appropriate position per access site standards
+- Practice placing the patient in the appropriate position per access site standards

 - Gain experience in identifying and selecting appropriate access site based on patient anatomical variations